In this article, we cover:

 What is mortgage protection insurance?

-- Up to $7,500/month to cover your monthly repayments if you’re unable to work due to serious illness or injury, for up to 30 months.
+- becomes unable to work due to illness or injury, or

 How much does mortgage protection insurance cost?

 The cost of mortgage protection insurance can vary depending on a policyholder’s personal circumstances, including:

 - the size of their home loan

 - whether the policy is just in their name or held jointly with another person

 - the details of the policy, including specific inclusions or exclusions

 Mortgage protection insurance may sometimes be cheaper than life insurance due to offering less extensive cover, but this is often not the case.
 CCI, including mortgage protection insurance, has also attracted heavy criticism in recent years for offering poor value to consumers.

 The Consumer Action Law Centre warned in 2015 that consumers could “expect to pay over $2,000 for CCI”, and a more recent ASIC review in 2019 found that policyholders only received about 19c back for every $1 paid in premiums.

 ASIC’s Moneysmart website warns that in some cases, mortgage protection insurance premiums are added onto the balance of a customer’s home loan, which can cause the cost of the product to increase “significantly” due to the extra interest being charged on the loan.